-I am approaching close to 20 years in the business of digital design.
-Almost two decades of interfacing with screens has provided me with a unique vantage point to observe the way communication is changing and I am invested in what these changes represent particularly around cultural transformation.
-I have never been solely a web designer.
-I am an artist, activist, and archivist as well as a tinkerer and a storyteller, among other things.
+I have spent over 20 years working in digital design.
+Two decades of interfacing with screens has provided me with a unique vantage point to observe the way communication is changing and insight as to what these changes represent particularly around how the arts can use digital technology for cultural transformation.

-My clients and collaborators are my community and more importantly my friends and ‘chosen’ family.
-We have knit together a tight circle of creatives doing brilliant things.
-My aim, as a designer, is to weave together the best expression of who they are and the work that they do.
+My clients and collaborators are my community and more importantly friends and chosen kin.
+We have knit together a tight circle of creatives.
+My aim, as a designer, is to weave together the best expression of who they are and what they do.

 - Digital Strategy Advisor for Team Stimson (Adrian Stimson) proposal for National Monument for the Mission in Afghanistan

 - Former Advisory Board Member of Carleton University Art Gallery

 - Wikipedian-in-Residence at Library and Archives Canada

 - Member of the Indigenous Curatorial Collective (formerly the Aboriginal Curatorial Collective)

 - Synapcity Alumni

 - Govenor General of Canada’s Rideau Hall Foundation Activator